tomas-abrahamsson/gpb/README.md

    Gpb is not very good at error reporting, especially referencing errors, such as references to messages that are not defined.
-   You might want to first verify with `protoc' that the .proto files are valid before feeding them to gpb.
+   You might want to first verify with `protoc` that the .proto files are valid before feeding them to gpb.

 *  Caveats